 Many people want straight, white, and healthy teeth.
 However, many factors may hinder us from achieving our most beautiful smile.
-We eat and drink various types of foods and beverages without much consideration on the effect they have on our teeth.
-After all, we love our mornings filled with the scent of a hot cup of coffee, not minding that the caffeinated drink is staining our teeth.
+We eat and drink various types of foods and beverages without much consideration of the effect they have on our teeth.
+After all, we love our mornings filled with a hot cup of coffee, not minding that the caffeinated drink is staining our teeth.

 And our discolored teeth can transform to a pearly white appearance through teeth whitening.
 Teeth whitening allows the teeth to lighten and brighten from its current shade.
 But before we dwell on the solution, let’s dig into the problem — discolored teeth.